-The Oxford and Oxford Health BRCs have set up a new patient and public involvement and engagement (PPIE) group.
-The Diversity in Research Group, all but two of whose members are from minority ethnic communities, aims to make involvement in health research more engaging to diverse communities.
-The group also has younger adults and people from the LGBT+ communities, groups that are currently under-represented in PPIE work.
+The Oxford and Oxford Health BRCs have set up a patient and public involvement and engagement (PPIE) group, the Diversity in Research Group, which aims to make involvement in health research more engaging to diverse communities.
+As well as members from minority ethnic communities, this group also includes younger adults and people from the LGBT+ communities, groups that are currently under-represented in PPIE work.
 Find out more about the group and its members.

 Gender equity research

 Researchers in the Oxford BRC’s core management team have conducted a number of studies around gender equity in research.